elm-city-craftworks/turing_tarpit/README.md

 currently.

-Turing Tarpit can be installed as a gem via rubygems.org, but if you're thinking about hacking on it, the easiest way to try it out is:
+Turing Tarpit can be installed as a gem via rubygems.org, but if you're thinking about hacking on it, the easiest way to try it out is to run the "Hello World" program included in this repository:

     $ bundle
     $ bundle exec turing_tarpit test/fixtures/hello.bf

 ## To run the tests: